 - To build self-confidence, self-worth and reduce isolation in beneficiary women

 - To enable participants to process and share their experiences and improve their future safeguarding.

 - To provide insight into the women’s experiences to professionals working for Naz and wider sector support services.

 - To add to service and communications tools for professionals in Naz and the wider sector.

-During a four week workshop-based structure, participants created their own photographic and narrative based work and produced a portfolio of images, with accompanying captions which will be used as case studies and campaigning materials for NAZ.
+During four week workshop-based structure, participants created their own photographic and narrative based work and produced a portfolio of images, with accompanying captions which were used as case studies and campaigning materials for NAZ.